cockroachdb/docs/src/current/v23.2/physical-cluster-replication-overview.md

 ### Cluster versions and upgrades

+{{site.data.alerts.callout_danger}}
+The standby cluster must be at the same version as, or one version ahead of, the primary's virtual cluster.
+{{site.data.alerts.end}}

-When PCR is enabled, we recommend upgrading with the following procedure.
+When PCR is enabled, upgrade with the following procedure.
 This upgrades the standby cluster before the primary cluster.
-It is preferable to avoid a situation where the virtual cluster, which is being replicated, is a version higher than what the standby cluster can serve if you were to cut over.
 Within the primary and standby CockroachDB clusters, the system virtual cluster must be at a cluster version greater than or equal to the virtual cluster:

 1. [Upgrade the binaries]({% link {{ page.version.version }}/upgrade-cockroach-version.md %}#step-4-perform-the-rolling-upgrade) on the primary and standby clusters.
 Replace the binary on each node of the cluster and restart the node.
 1. [Finalize]({% link {{ page.version.version }}/upgrade-cockroach-version.md %}#step-6-finish-the-upgrade) the upgrade on the standby's system virtual cluster.